-It is important to clarify here that because (open the first document in the result page) the Lens search engine takes into consideration the root form of a word in a phrase, this search result would also reveal matches to not only the exact “cancer treat” phrase but also to “cancer treating” (point to this term in the abstract) and also cancer treatment, if and when it exists.
+It is important to clarify here that because the Lens search engine takes into consideration the root form of a word in a phrase, this search result would also reveal matches to not only the exact “cancer treat” phrase but also to “cancer treating” and also cancer treatment, if and when it exists.

 If we replace 0 with 1, the search will allow us to find up to 1 word inserted between these two terms which means in addition to an exact match of these two terms, up to 1 edit is tolerated and thus allowing us to explore a larger number of search results compared to the last search wherein ~0 was used.

 If we replace 1 with 2 distance units and process the search, you will observe that the number of search results have increased even further and the 2 distance units have allowed up to 2 edits.
 Moreover, 2 distance units allows for a swap of the term “ treat” from the second to first position (before Cancer) and a move of the word Cancer from first to second position.
 So the take home message here is that you need 2 distance units to have a transposition or a swap and boost your search results.